JohnnyGProjects/Java_Projects/README.md

 Custom data structure implementations

-How to Run
+▶️ How to Run

 Compile and run individual projects from their respective main classes

-JavaFX project requires JavaFX properly configured
+JavaFX project requires JavaFX to be properly configured

 Input files must remain in expected paths (e.g., data/contents.txt)

-Learning Outcomes
+🎓 Learning Outcomes

 Strong understanding of data structures and algorithms